Written by Terry Smith

 - Produces fumes and emissions

 If you’ve got some heavy duty, high volume splitting to do, this petrol log splitter is your best option.
 However, it might be a little outside of some customer’s price range.
+It can cut a massive width log with ease.

 That review brings to a close our article and reviews on log splitters in the UK.
 We have similar articles on this site for all kinds of gardening tools that are just as informative, so be our guest and take a look if you require information on lawnmowers, pressure washers, chainsaws and many more subjects.